Benzinga Cannabis Advisory Council Member Lori Ferrara Honored By Motley Fool As Top Cannabis Investor - Benzinga

 The Motley Fool, a financial services company founded in 1993, recently released the winners of its 2022 Women in Investing Awards.

-And Lori Ferrari, a member of Benzinga’s Cannabis Advisory Council is among them as the number one cannabis investor.
+And Lori Ferrara, a member of Benzinga’s Cannabis Advisory Council is among them as the number one cannabis investor.

 Ferrara, who joined The Arcview Group when the cannabis investor network had some 80 members and she was the only woman, is now part of an all-women management team running Treehouse Global Ventures, which invests in female-led cannabis companies.
 Ferrara also runs Alexava Holdings, a boutique private equity firm specializing in cannabis investments.